making the following mistakes, and your cleaning business will get up

 Ask a few questions about their cleaning needs—such as how frequently do they hire a service.

-Refer them to your website for further details about you and your cleaning service.
+Refer them to your cleaning business website for further details about you and your cleaning service.

 This is why it’s important to maintain an updated, professional website.
 It’s doing your marketing for you!